alejnr/alejnr/README.md

 ### Hi there, I'm [Alex Menlah][website] 👋

-## I'm a Student, Developer based in Italy, parma!
+## I'm a Student, Web Developer based in Italy, parma!
 - 🥅 Goal: To become full stack web developer
 - ⚡ I have a passion for Web Development & Ethical Hacking.